tensorflow/tfjs-website/docs-prerelease/size_optimized_bundles.md

 ## Overview

-TensorFlow.js 3.0 brings support for building _size-optimized, production oriented browser bundles. _To put it another way we want to make it easier for you to ship less JavaScript to the browser.
+TensorFlow.js 3.0 brings support for building _size-optimized, production oriented browser bundles_.
+To put it another way we want to make it easier for you to ship less JavaScript to the browser.

 This feature is geared towards users with production use cases who would particularly benefit from shaving bytes off their payload (and are thus willing to put in the effort to achieve this).
 To use this feature you should be familiar with [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), JavaScript bundling tools such as [webpack](https://webpack.js.org/) or [rollup](https://rollupjs.org/guide/en/), and concepts such as [tree-shaking/dead-code elimination](https://developers.google.com/web/fundamentals/performance/optimizing-javascript/tree-shaking).